kreedyle/Subreddit_NLP_Classification/README.md

 ## Problem statement:

-After using an API and helper functions to gather data from subreddits, what is best possible classifier model to use to predict between two subreddits given a random submission post?
+What is best possible classifier model to use to predict between two subreddits given a random submission post?

 ## Data Chosen: